Araz1103/Udacity_Multi-Class_Image_Classification_AWS/README.md

 All screenshots of the completed tranining jobs, log metrics & deployed endpoint are present in the `screenshots` folder in the repository

-Remember that your README should:
-- Include a screenshot of completed training jobs
-- Logs metrics during the training process
-- Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs

 ## Debugging and Profiling
 For this, we use the SageMaker Debugger and Profiler, to give us more insights about our training process.
 We have added the hooks in `train_model.py` to use these.
 In the `train_and_deploy.ipynb` we define the rules for the debugger and profiler, and also to generate the Profiler Report which is present in the `ProfilerReport` folder in the Repo.

-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker

 ### Results